Lilium N.V. (LILM) Stock: A Value Analysis

 LILM) stock’s latest price update

 The stock of Lilium N.V.
-(NASDAQ: LILM) has decreased by -8.76 when compared to last closing price of 0.42.
-Despite this, the company has experienced a -9.41% fall in its stock price over the last five trading sessions.
+(NASDAQ: LILM) has increased by 13.83 when compared to last closing price of 0.82.
+Despite this, the company has experienced a 142.69% gain in its stock price over the last five trading sessions.
 Barron’s reported on 03/15/22 that Electric Plane Maker’s Stock Plummets After Short-Seller Report

 LILM’s Market Performance